Thursday, September 24, 2020 · 16 min read

-Similar measurements were performed in parallel by the economizer embedded control system showing results on a screen.
+Similar measurements were performed in parallel by the economizer-embedded control system showing results on a screen.

-After three days the economizer was showing EOn 11.738,6 kWh and EOff 12.528,2 kWh that sums up an electrical power saving of 6,3%.
+After three days the economizer was showing EOn 11.738,6 kWh and EOff 12.528,2 kWh which sums up an electrical power saving of 6,3%.
 Both the embedded economizer system and our Dewesoft systems were measuring comparable results.

 This was already a surprise to me.
 The system was always showing an average saving of more than 10% during the last 3-4 months.
 This was reduced to 6,3% while I was testing the system using a high-performance power analyzer.